What is sustainable travel and why is it important? Why should an average traveler be concerned about it?

 Don’t eat anything that looks unsanitary though to avoid stomach problems.
 Common sense helps here a lot here.

 You will find a lot of advice today to choose locally grown food.
 It is overall a great concept.
 Locally grown food may be better but not necessarily.

 First, in the globalized world we live in today it is sometimes difficult to find food that is truly locally grown (even on markets).
-In many cases, the food is advertised being of local origin while it can be simply not true.
+In many cases, the food is advertised as being of local origin while it can be simply not true.

 It is more likely that you will find locally grown food in developing countries.
-Yet it is still not guaranteed to be much safer, healthier and eco-friendlier.
+Yet it is still not guaranteed to be much safer, healthier, and eco-friendlier.

 Let’s be honest, chemicals used in agriculture are the same everywhere.

 The big farming industry has distorted the world’s food market a lot.
 The prices are low.
-Hence to get at least some profit you must use chemicals regardless if you a big or small farmer.
+Hence to get at least some profit you must use chemicals regardless if you are a big or small farmer.
 If you will not protect your crops from pests, somebody else will and will earn on that.

 Buy seasonal products

 The good approach is simply choosing local seasonal vegetables and fruits from small street vendors.
 This does not guarantee they are grown using sustainable methods, but you will at least support the local economy.

 #17: Watch Out for “Greenwashing”